kevintruong/til/File-System,-Part-4:-Working-with-directories.md

 ## Advantages of symbolic links
-Can refer to a files that don't exist yet
+* Can refer to a files that don't exist yet
-Unlike hard links, can refer to directories.
+* Unlike hard links, can refer to directories as well as regular files
-Can refer to files (and directories) that exist outside of the current file system
+* Can refer to files (and directories) that exist outside of the current file system

+Main disadvantage: Slower than regular files and directories.
+When the links contents are read, they must be interpreted as a new path to the target file.

 ## What is `/dev/null` and when is it used?